 A field trip to illustrate or give students first-hand experience with course concepts

-At least two speakers or panels of community experts
+At least two speakers or panels of experts from the community (note: University Outreach staff and other University employees do not count)

 3. The course is a clinical, practicum, or for-credit internship that reciprocally benefits students in the class and the community.

 Verify the Class is Marked 'CE' in the Course Schedule